Statutory Notice Period

 When might you want to offer pay in lieu of notice?

-While this might apply to a variety of situations, one of the most common ones is when dealing with a workplace conflict.
-Instead of asking them to keep working while disgruntled, you can decide that you don’t actually need them in.
+While this might apply to a variety of situations, one of the most common ones is when dealing with a workplace conflict that would be detrimental to the business and working environment.
 In this case there needs to be the contractual right to pay in lieu otherwise it risks a breach of contract claim.

 What is the statutory notice period for redundancy?